susanphone/csci-366-fall2020-private/battlebit/README.md

 ```
 ? - show help
-load <string> - load a ship layout file for the current player
+load <string> - load a ship layout specification for the current player
 show - shows the board for the current player
 say <string> - Send the string to all players as part of a chat
 fire [0-7] [0-7] - fire at the given position of the opponent
 exit - quit the server
 ```

-#### Assembly Programming Requirement

-TBD